 Only the headteacher has the power to suspend or exclude a pupil from the school, and is able to decide whether either a suspension or exclusion is appropriate.
-The deputy Headteacher may also do this in the absence of the Headteacher and with their agreement.
 All suspensions and exclusions will only be issued on disciplinary grounds.

 The headteacher is able to suspend pupils where their behaviour is disruptive during lunchtime.
 All lunchtime suspensions will be counted as half of a school day.
 The headteacher is also able to consider a pupil's disruptive behaviour outside of the school premises as grounds for suspension or exclusion, in accordance with the school's Behaviour Policy.